hjschmidt99/StreamRec/README.md

 Settings:
 - Download directory where to save the recordings.
 - Offset: Number of minutes to extend start and end time when pasting via the Start label (see below).
-- Plaer: the video player application the be used with the Play button.
+- Player: the video player application the be used with the Play button.

 ## Paste Operation